Instructor note

 (Optional) Live coding example 2

-As a group, we will watch this video of teaching.
+As a group (or in breakout rooms), we will watch this video of teaching.
 The instructor is making several mistakes, but can you also observe anything positive?

 As before, give feedback on two axes: positive vs. negative and content vs. presentation.
+It would be interesting for a room to arrive to a consensus, but there is room for opinions too.
 What did other people see that you missed?
 What did they think that you strongly agree or disagree with?